November 5, 2020

 Dear NL Families,

 When school opened this fall, there was a realization that at some point a positive case of COVID-19 would be a reality.
 As the year progresses, we will provide information on our website about the cases that are confirmed.
-When a confirmed case occurs, communication will be made to all close contacts about the need to quarantine, a letter will be sent out to families in the building that has the positive case, and the District will update this page on the website.
+When a confirmed case occurs, communication will be made to all close contacts about the need to quarantine, a communication will be sent out to families in the building that has the positive case, and the District will update this page on the website.
 No communication about the individual will be released.

 NLSD Confirmed Cases of COVID-19